Lavender's Medicinal and Aromatherapy Uses and a Recipe for Lavender Truffles

 Notes: The flavor of lavender tea is stronger than one might expect: slightly bitter, mildly astringent and very aromatic.
 A little goes a long way.
 Try combining it with rose petals, mint, chamomile or passionflower for insomnia and decompression.
 I prefer the external use of essential oil or the ingestion of tea rather than the tincture, but the tincture is serviceable for those who avoid tea and essential oils.

-Topical use: A strong infusion of the flowers is made into a sitz bath to heal tears in the perineum from childbirth; combine with calendula flowers (Calendula officinalis), chickweed (Stellaria media) and witch hazel (Hamamelis virginiana).
+Topical use: A strong infusion of the flowers is made into a sitz bath to heal tears in the perineum from childbirth; combine with calendula flowers (Calendula officinalis), chickweed (Stellaria media), and witch hazel (Hamamelis virginiana).
 Lavender infusion is sometimes used as a douche for vaginal yeast infections and bacterial vaginosis.
 Sage leaf (Salvia officinalis) and calendula (Calendula officinalis) are welcome additions to this tea.
 After herbal treatment for vaginal infections, insert two capsules of acidophilus low in the vaginal canal at night just before bed (so they will stay in and melt).
 Unsweetened live yogurt can be substituted for the acidophilus pills.
 Both treatments help in replenishing healthy populations of vaginal flora displaced by the anti-microbial douching and infection.

 Contra-indications/ Side effects: None known, although its tonic use may be constitutionally inappropriate.
 For example, if you have very dry skin and mucus membranes the long-term internal use of lavender may be too drying.

-Lavender essential oil is used topically as an anti-microbial, anti-inflammatory, hypnotic and anxiolytic.
+Lavender essential oil is used topically as an anti-microbial, anti-inflammatory, hypnotic, and anxiolytic herb.
 Lavender essential oil is always in my first aid kit, car, and travel bag.
 It is one of the few essential oils that can be used topically without dilution, but it is always prudent to initially try a small amount of the oil on the inside of the arm and watch for 24 hours to see if there is any reaction.
 After cleaning out and disinfecting scrapes and cuts, I use lavender as an all-purpose anti-microbial.
 I also employ it to help ease the itch and swelling of mosquito and chigger bites.
-Lavender is applied topically on sunburn and first degree burns; I like to rub fresh aloe vera gel on the afflicted area and then add a couple drops of lavender essential oil.
+Lavender is applied topically on sunburn and first-degree burns; I like to rub fresh aloe vera gel on the afflicted area and then add a couple drops of lavender essential oil.

 Lavender essential oil can be rubbed into the temples along with diluted peppermint essential oil for headaches.
 A couple drops on the pillow can help ease a busy mind into dreamland.
 For children that have trouble relaxing into sleep, try adding two to four drops of the essential oil into the bedtime bath.